-Consistent with ethical standards for counselor education programs, faculty take seriously the responsibility to place in clinical settings students who have consistently demonstrated the personal and professional qualities necessary to be effective with clients.
-Each student must make application to begin the clinical component of the counseling program (CNS 658 and CNS 680).
-Approval to begin the clinical experience is based on a comprehensive review of the student's academic performance, attendance, the PCP evaluations, and a background check.
-Refer to the MAC Student Handbook and the MAC Practicum & Internship Fieldwork Manual for more information.
+Consistent with ethical standards for counselor education programs, faculty take seriously the responsibility to place in clinical settings, students who have consistently demonstrated the personal and professional qualities necessary to be effective with clients.
+Each student must follow placement processes to begin the clinical component of the counseling program (CNS 658 and CNS 680).
+Students will enroll in a zero-credit course (CNS 657) and participate in a mandatory clinical orientation.
+Before beginning the clinical experience, students will verify and document (in CNS 657) their intended concentration for degree completion.
+Approval to begin the clinical experience is based on a comprehensive review of the student's academic performance, attendance, professional competency profile evaluations, and a criminal background check.
+Refer to the MAC Student Handbook and the MAC Practicum and Internship Fieldwork Manual for more information.